QCBA: Improving Rule Classifiers Learned from Quantitative Data by Recovering Information Lost by Discretisation: Proposed Approach

 \subsection{Default Rule Overlap Pruning}

-The default rule overlap pruning iterates through all rules classifying into the same class as the default rule.
-These rules all overlap with the default rule both in terms of coverage and class assigned and are thus candidates for pruning.
-They are removed only if their removal will not change classification of instances which they correctly classify by rules that are between them and the default rule.
-We consider two versions of default rule overlap pruning: transaction-based and range-based.
+The default rule overlap checks whether when some of the rules classifying into the same class as the default rule are removed the classifications would not change since the presence of the default rule would ensure that the instances are correctly classified.
+A \emph{pruning candidate} -- a rule that is a candidate for removal -- can be removed only if the removal does not change the classification of instances that are correctly classified by the pruning candidate by rules with a lower precedence.
+We consider two versions of default rule overlap pruning: instance-based and range-based.

+The \emph{instance-based} version, described in Procedure~\ref{alg:defRuleOverlapTrans}, removes a rule if there is no instance in the \emph{training data} that would be misclassified as a result of the removal.